dduenas-niomads/golang-api-project/README.md

-# Golang API demo project
+# Golang simple API project using Gin, Gorm, JWT and PostgreSQL

-Example Golang project using Gin framework.
 In this project you are going to find:

 * Basic routing